-In Spanish, French, Italian, German, Mandarin Chinese, and Portuguese, ACTFL Oral Proficiency Interview and Writing Proficiency ratings that meet current CSDE passing standards are required.
-Preference will be given to applicants who score at the Advanced Low level or higher.
+In Spanish, ACTFL Oral Proficiency Interview and Writing Proficiency ratings that meet current CSDE passing standards are required.
 If the ACTFL scores are more than one year old at the time the application is complete, a confirmatory interview with department faculty will be required.

-To document their qualifications, applicants will submit School of Graduate Studies and program applications that include the following materials:
+To document their qualifications, applicants will submit School of Graduate Studies and program application that include the following materials:

-- Two sets of official undergraduate and graduate transcripts from all institutions attended except CCSU;
+- Official undergraduate and graduate transcripts from all institutions attended except CCSU;

 - A resume documenting educational and work experiences;

-- Two references that assess the student's ability to work with children and other adults on the reference form provided (signed originals).
+- Two references that assess the candidate's ability to work with children and other adults on the reference form provided.
 One reference must be from someone, preferably an education professional, who has observed the student's work with children in the age range the student wishes to teach and can knowledgeably assess potential as a teacher.
 The second reference should be from someone who has observed and can knowledgeably assess ability to work with other adults.
 Personal references are not accepted.
-Preference will be given to confidential references.

 - A word-processed essay demonstrating a command of the English language and explaining the experiences and thinking that have led the student to choose (a) a teaching career and (b) this particular certification program.
 Applicants to the modern language specialization must submit a second word-processed essay in target language, explaining why they believe they would be an effective language teacher.